 The Director, NIMH, will assign a full-time or permanent part-time employee of the National Institutes of Health (NIH) as the Designated Federal Officer (DFO) of the Committee.
 In the event that the DFO cannot fulfill the assigned duties of the Committee, one or more full-time or permanent part-time NIH employees will be assigned as DFO and carryout these duties on a temporary basis.

-The Committee will meet at the call of the chairperson or upon the request of the Secretary.
-The DFO will prepare and approve all meeting agendas, attend all committee and subcommittee meetings, adjourn any meeting when it is determined to be in the public interest, and chair meetings when directed to do so by the Director, NIH, or the Director, NIMH.
+The DFO will approve or call all of the Committee’s and subcommittees’ meetings, prepare and approve all meeting agendas, attend all Committee and subcommittee meetings, adjourn any meeting when it is determined to be in the public interest, and chair meetings when directed to do so by the official to whom the committee reports.

 Estimated Number and Frequency of Meetings

-In accordance with the Committee’s statutory authority (and unless extended by statute), the Committee will terminate on September 30, 2024.
-Unless renewed by appropriate action, the Committee’s charter will expire two years from the date the charter is filed.
+In accordance with the Committee’s statutory authority (and unless extended by statute), the Interagency Autism Coordinating Committee will terminate on September 30, 2024.

 Membership and Designation